hemalis/final_project/README.md

 ### Data Exploration

+When initially starting the project we first used data sets from Polygon and CoinGecko.
+The issue with the data sets from Polygon and CoinGecko was it required a lot of formatting and cleaning of the data.
+As we continued to look at more datasets, Yahoo Fianance's API call provided all the necessary information without all the unnecessary columns.

+### Data Cleaning

-We first began by sourcing crypto pricing data and stock pricing data from an API call from Yahoo Finance.
+We began by sourcing crypto pricing data and stock pricing data from an API call from Yahoo Finance.
 This data was collected for daily prices and volume.
+Once the API was called, we downloaded the five stock and crypto calls into a csv file.
+Due to the fairly clean dataset provided by the API call from Yahoo Finance, we did not need to clean the data as much as we anticipated.
+We dropped a few columns, renamed columns and updated the dates as seen below in the codes.

 Please see images below for code.
 ![image](https://github.com/hemalis/final_project/blob/main/images/Data%20Collection%201.jpg)